What is Sports Performance Anxiety

 Cognition

-This involves your thoughts.
-And what's really frustrating is that these are typically subconscious thoughts and you may not recognize them in the moment.
+What's really frustrating is that these are typically subconscious thoughts and you may not recognize them in the moment.
 But they're there.

-Cognition is your mental reaction to a situation or environment.
-So when we're discussing sports performance anxiety, this will include your mental reaction to the game.
+When we're discussing sports performance anxiety, this will include your mental reaction to the game.

 If you have anxiety before each game, then it's the thoughts you have about the game in general that are leading to the anxious feelings.
-However, you may also have more specific anxiety, in which case the cognition will be centered around a specific situation.

 Autonomic Arousal